marisks/blog/src/documents/posts/2015-05-04-episerver-working-with-scheduled-jobs-programmatically.html.md

 ---
 layout: post
 title: "EPiServer: working with Scheduled Jobs programmatically"
 description: "EPiServer provides Scheduled Jobs to run background tasks on schedule.
-By default those has simple scheduling available, but sometimes you might need more advanced scheduling techniques.
+By default those have simple scheduling available, but sometimes you might need more advanced scheduling techniques.
 EPiServer provides API for that."
 category: [EPiServer]
 tags: [EPiServer]
 date: 2015-05-04